 To meet the objectives specified in the ROD, the NPS will collaborate with the public and other partners to develop a long-term, sustainable adaptive management plan for winter use in Yellowstone National Park.
 This plan will identify a core set of affected resources and indicators to address key scientific uncertainties, and define how to measure them going forward.

 Adaptive management will enable the NPS to continuously improve winter use management in a manner that considers the visitor experience and seeks to reduce environmental impacts.
 If ecological and social monitoring shows that the impacts to the park are not what the NPS expected—as described in the winter use final Plan/SEIS - adaptive management will allow the NPS to learn from and modify its management actions and implement better management strategies with public input.

 Successful adaptive management depends on sustained public and stakeholder engagement.
 There are two key ways for you or anyone interested to get involved in the winter use Adaptive Management Program at Yellowstone National Park.
 You can join the Adaptive Management Team - a broad coordinating body that provides feedback on the overall adaptive management process – or become part of a more focused Working Group and delve into the details about how the NPS should monitor a specific park resource or impact topic.Please direct your questions to Christina Mills, Adaptive Management Coordinator at Yellowstone: e-mail us or 307.344.2320.

-The development of Yellowstone's Adaptive Management Program for winter use began fall of 2013 and will result in a final adaptive management plan by the 2016-2017 winter season.
+The development of Yellowstone's Adaptive Management Program for winter use began fall of 2013 and will result in a final adaptive management plan.